kyan/kyan-jukebox-js/README.md

 ## Development

-The app uses `make` to make running common tasks easier, so if you run `make help` you will see all the commands you can run against the app with a simple explaination.
-Some of the commands take args `make <something> args=--foo`
+The app uses `just` to make running common tasks easier, so if you run `just` or `just help` you will see all the commands you can run against the app with a simple explaination.
+Some of the commands take args `just <something> ARGS`

 ### Running the tests